Habbie/hello-dns/tdns/intro.md

 [8020](https://tools.ietf.org/html/rfc8020) sending incorrect answers will start wiping out your domain name.

-However, we can't put the all of the blame for disappointing quality on the embedded and closed source implementation community.
+However, we can't put the all (or even most) of the blame for disappointing quality on the embedded and closed source implementation community.
 It was indeed frighteningly hard to out find how to write a correct authoritative nameserver.

 Existing open source nameservers are all highly optimized and/or have